Get funding for business equipment upgrades with the Energy Savings Scheme

 The Energy Security Safeguard aims to improve the affordability, reliability and sustainability of our energy.
 The Safeguard provides cost-effective energy savings incentives and peak demand reduction initiatives.

-The Safeguard includes two separate schemes:
+The Safeguard includes three separate schemes:

 - the Energy Savings Scheme (ESS) running until 2050, which supports energy saving activities.

 - the new Peak Demand Reduction Scheme (PDRS) which will commence in late 2022.
 The PDRS will support activities that reduce the demand for energy at peak times.

 - a new Renewable Fuel Scheme (RFS) to incentivise the production of green hydrogen.

 Households and businesses that implement energy saving projects and reduce peak demand are expected to save an additional $3.6 billion on their bills between 2022 and 2040.